 The pre-workout smoothie provides four servings, and each serving should provide you with:

 - 335 calories

 - 12.8g protein

 - 34.1g carbohydrates

 - 18.8g fat

 3. Strawberry Oatmeal Breakfast Smoothie

-Not only is this vegan smoothie fast to make, which makes it perfect for your busy mornings, but it’s also very filling.
+Not only is it a great recipe for a vegan pre-workout smoothie, which makes it perfect for your busy mornings, but it’s also very filling.